finanalyst/raku-pod-render/Pod2HTML2.md

 # Standalone usage mixing Pod and code
 'Standalone ... mixing' means that the program itself contains pod definitions (some examples are given below).
 This functionality is mainly for tests, but can be adapted to render other pod sources.

-`Pod::To::HTML2` is a subclass of `PodProcessed`, which contains the code for a generic Pod Render. `Pod::To::HTML2` provides a default set of templates and minimal css (see [Templates](#templates)).
+`Pod::To::HTML2` is a subclass of `PodProcessed`, which contains the code for a generic Pod Render. `Pod::To::HTML2` provides a default set of templates and minimal css (see [templates](templates)).
 It also exports some routines (not documented here) to pass the tests of the legacy `Pod::To::HTML2` module (see below for the rationale for choosing a different API).

 `Pod::To::HTML2` also allows, as covered below, for a customised css file to be included, for individual template components to be changed on the fly, and also to provide a different set of templates.